arduino-libraries/Arduino_Opta_Blueprint/AboutCustomExpansionType.md

 will depend from the number of custom expansion registered and the order they are registered), you must not rely on a particular value in your code because it is not guarantee that you will get always the same _number_.

+IMPORTANT NOTE: the best approach to register an expansion is to call `registerCustomExpansion` _before_ the OptaController.begin() call.
+All works also if expansion are registered after the OptaController.begin() however this approach is slower because it requires the Controller to look for an espansion with no custom type associated.

 ## How to retrieve the type of a register expansion